Quasician/BrickBreaker/doc/PLAN.md

 Jet ball was the most interesting variant to me since I always thought of breakout as having stationary bricks.
 The concentric circle level seemed very interesting.
 I will try to include one of those levels in my game or make all levels like this.

 ### General Level Descriptions
-1st Level - Big Concentric circle of circular bricks that are all moving in the same direction.
+1st Level - Big Concentric circle of circular bricks with 1hp that are all moving in the same direction.

+2nd Level - Two Concentric circles of circular bricks that are moving in different directions.
 Outer bricks should need multiple hits to break.

-2nd Level - Two Concentric circles of circular bricks that are moving in different directions.
+3rd Level - Three Concentric circles of circular bricks that are moving in different directions.
+Outer bricks should need multiple hits to break.
+Innermost ring should require multiple hits and drop powerups.

 ### Bricks Ideas
 Normal bricks- require one hit with ball to break - 100 points

 Metal bricks - require 2 hits with ball to break - 300 points

+Obsidian bricks - require 3 hits with ball to break - 500 points

 ### Power Up Ideas